Climber Toby Roberts says Olympic gold victory is ‘happiest moment of my life’

 “And, yeah, it’s the happiest moment of my life.”

+Mr Carroll said the 31-year-old is an inspiration to younger members of the club who “all seem to mob” her during training sessions.

+He added: “She gets involved.
+She asks them about themselves, what events they are doing and, you know, shows a real interest in the club.”

-The teenager did his first recorded climb when he was just three years old and, when he was 10, he became the youngest Briton to scale the 8a Raindogs route at Malham Cove in North Yorkshire.
+Roberts also took an interest in his sport at an early age, completing his first recorded climb when he was just three years old and, when aged only 10, became the youngest Briton to scale the 8a Raindogs route at Malham Cove in North Yorkshire.

 The Elstead, Surrey, athlete also became the first Briton to win a lead World Cup medal for 28 years at the Ratho World Cup in 2022.